 So, you see, without a job, or with the limited occupations to choose from, and without housing and educational opportunities, it’s darn tough for a former prisoner to make it on the outside.

 To top it all off, the convicted felons never actually “pay their debts to society.”
-The stigma “convicted felon” hangs over their heads for life.
+The stigma of being a “convicted felon” hangs over their heads for life.
 This is especially true for those who were convicted of federal offenses.
 Some states allow convicted felons to vote in elections (others do not).
 Still, felons, even one-time first offenders convicted of minor, non-violent felonies lose their right to own firearms and other weapons, their right to vote, student loans, housing, etc. And these restrictions are for life.

 Wouldn’t it make sense to give the non-violent offenders a second chance, by removing the “convicted felon” status after, say, 10 years of living a productive, crime-free life.
 At least then they’d have the opportunity to return to school, live in better neighborhoods (away from criminal activity), find a decent job that would help support their families and take better care of their children, who, by the way, also suffer by being forced to live in poor conditions.

 Having a second chance and goals to work toward could be part of the solution to the “prison problem” in this country.
-Now, I’m not talking about hardcore, career criminals and repeat offenders.
+Now, I’m not talking about hardcore career criminals and repeat offenders.
 Nor am I including violent offenders.
 Most of those thugs need to remain behind bars for as long as we can keep them there.
 And I certainly don’t believe that every inmate would take advantage of the opportunity if presented to them.
 But there would be many who would work hard to achieve the goal and finally be able to put the mistake behind them for good.

 If this helped keep just a small portion of the recidivists out of prison, the results could be huge.
 Families could remain together, children would grow up with two parents in the home, employers might find top-notch employees, the former inmates could become better educated and productive members of society, and taxpayers would save approximately $30,000 per year per inmate.
 Not to mention that instead of costing taxpayers, the non-recidivist would become a taxPAYER.